Quick start: Extract information from an image using AI

 Save the app

-Next, you'll test your automation using the app preview.
+Next, you'll run automation in the app preview.

-When using app preview, any changes that you make are saved to your data source.
-We'll show you how to test a step in an automation without saving any changes later in this quick start.
+When using the app preview, any changes that you make are saved to your data source.

 1. Before you proceed, you'll need a photo of a car.
-Take a photo of your own car or download one from the web.
+Take a photo of your own car or download one from the internet.

 Click in the Car photo field to upload a photo